wp-plugins/utubevideo-gallery/readme.txt

 Just go to edit the video in question: edit the thumbnail type and save changes.

+= How do I set a thumbnail for a new video album? =

+After adding at least one video to the album click on the edit link for the video album and select a thumbnail and then click save changes.

+= How do I just display videos with no albums? =

+After creating a gallery, at least one album, and adding videos to the album add --skipalbums="true"-- to the shortcode where you are embedding the gallery.

+= How big of a playlist can I add to an album at a time? =

+Do to script timeouts and such it seems around 80 videos is the limit, but you will have to experiment to find what works best for you.

+= What should I do if my thumbnails are not displaying? =

+If your thumbnails are not displaying or if you are getting a image editor error you can check the "Load Thumbnails from Youtube" in the settings to load thumbnails directly from Youtube.
+However all thumbnails will be rectangular when using this option; square thumbnails will be ignored.

+= What if my Permalink Status is NOT Ok? =

+If your permalink status is not Ok, it means permalinks are not enabled correctly.
+Check to see that you have permalinks turned on for Wordpress and if this does not fix the problem, deactivate and reactivate this plugin.

 == Screenshots ==

 1. A gallery embedded on a page showing the videos in an album